 Led by faculty at Montana State University and including collaborators from University of South Dakota and University of Wyoming, the WAFERx project began in 2017 when the team of scientists was awarded an NSF EPSCoR Track II grant.

-BECCS, while potentially lowering CO2 emissions, will require transformations in agriculture, land-use, and energy production systems, which could create trade-offs among food, water, energy, biodiversity, and rural development.
-We seek to understand the implications of these trade-offs for the local people, economy, culture, and natural resources.
+BECCS, while potentially lowering CO2 emissions, would require transformations in agriculture, land-use, and energy production systems, which could create trade-offs among food, water, energy, biodiversity, and economic opportunities.
+We seek to understand the implications of these trade-offs for the local people, communities, cultures, and ecosystems of the UMRB.

 The Upper Missouri River Basin (UMRB) is an imortant agricultural region that has potential for both bioenergy crop production and geologic carbon sequestration.